arnasziedavicius/app-deployment-ubuntu/README.md

 # app-deployment-ubuntu

-Two shell scripts for automated application initialisation (`init.sh`) and updating (`update.sh`) on Ubuntu.
+Shell scripts for automated application initialisation (`init.sh`) and updating (`update.sh`) on bare Ubuntu.
 Built for [Nuxt.js](https://nuxtjs.org/) applications but can be applied to any node application depending on your build scripts and prerequisites.

 In basic terms, the initialisation script will:
 * Install the necessary software